vsawchuk/mixtape/README.md

-# Build Your Own API - Mixtape
+# Build Your Own API Mixtape

 You are going to build an API using Rails!
 When finished, you'll be able to run the server and, instead of going to your browser, you will go to Postman and see some sweet, sweet JSON containing a list of songs!
 Let's go make a mixtape!

 ## Learning Goals
-  - Know how to create a new rails app for an API
+  - Know how to create a new rails project for an API
   - How to make an API return JSON, instead of rendering html
-  - Using Postman to see the results of all your hard work.
+  - Use Postman to see the results of all your hard work

 ## Overview
 Here's a short list of what we'll be doing.
 Below we will go into more detail with each step.